Tiger Woods: Infidelity scandal and fallout

-In the days and months following Woods's admission of multiple infidelities, several companies re-evaluated their relationships with him.
-Accenture, AT&T, Gatorade, and General Motors completely ended their sponsorship deals, while Gillette suspended advertising featuring Woods.
-TAG Heuer dropped Woods from advertising in December 2009 and officially ended their deal when his contract expired in August 2011.
-Golf Digest magazine suspended Woods's monthly column beginning with the February 2010 issue.
-In contrast, Nike continued to support Woods, as did Electronic Arts, which was working with Woods on the game Tiger Woods PGA Tour Online.
-A December 2009 study estimated the shareholder loss caused by Woods's affairs to be between $5 billion and $12 billion.
+In the aftermath, several companies reassessed their sponsorships.
+Accenture, AT&T, Gatorade, and General Motors ended their endorsement deals, while Gillette suspended advertising featuring Woods.
+TAG Heuer removed him from advertising in December 2009 and ended their partnership when his contract expired in August 2011.
+Golf Digest suspended Woods's monthly column beginning with the February 2010 issue.
+In contrast, Nike continued to support him, as did Electronic Arts, which was developing Tiger Woods PGA Tour Online.
+A December 2009 study estimated that shareholder losses associated with the scandal ranged from $5 billion to $12 billion.

-On February 19, 2010, Woods gave a televised statement in which he said he went through a 45-day therapy program that began at the end of December.
-He again apologized for his actions.
-"I thought I could get away with whatever I wanted to", he said.
-"I felt that I had worked hard my entire life and deserved to enjoy all the temptations around me.
+On February 19, 2010, Woods delivered a televised statement in which he said he had completed a 45‑day therapy program that began in late December.
+He again apologized, saying: "I thought I could get away with whatever I wanted to, I felt that I had worked hard my entire life and deserved to enjoy all the temptations around me.
 I felt I was entitled.
 Thanks to money and fame, I didn't have to go far to find them.
 I was wrong.
 I was foolish."
-He said he did not know yet when he would be returning to golf.
+He added that he did not yet know when he would return to golf.
 On March 16, he announced that he would play in the 2010 Masters.

-After six years of marriage, Woods and Nordegren divorced on August 23, 2010.
+After almost six years of marriage, Woods and Nordegren divorced on August 23, 2010.

 Subsequent relationships

-On March 18, 2013, Woods announced that he and Olympic gold medal skier Lindsey Vonn were dating.
-They split up in May 2015.
-From November 2016 to August 2017, Woods was rumored to be in a relationship with stylist Kristin Smith.
-Between late 2017 and late 2022, Woods began dating restaurant manager Erica Herman.
-However they split up and, in early 2023, Herman filed suit against Woods for compensaton.
-She later dropped the suit after a Florida judge ruled in favor of Woods.
-On March 23, 2025, he confirmed his current relationship with Vanessa Trump.
+On March 18, 2013, Woods announced that he was in a relationship with Olympic gold-medal skier Lindsey Vonn.
+They separated in May 2015.
+From November 2016 to August 2017, he was reported to be in a relationship with stylist Kristin Smith.
+Between late 2017 and late 2022, Woods dated restaurant manager Erica Herman.
+The couple later separated, and in early 2023 Herman filed a lawsuit seeking compensation; she later dropped the suit after a Florida judge ruled in Woods's favor.
+On March 23, 2025, he confirmed that he was in a relationship with Vanessa Trump.